-A Place to Grow practices a holistic approach to encompassing the needs of young children.
+A Place to Grow at Harmony Place practices a holistic approach to encompassing the needs of young children.
 A child's overall well-being is dependent on healthy lifestyle choices including proper nutrition, physical activity, a well planned physical environment, and good health practices.
-The intention of this wellness policy is to provide an overview of how A Place to Grow helps to prepare our children to grow physically and mentally stronger by highlighting best practices in each of these realms:
+The intention of this wellness policy is to provide an overview of how A Place to Grow at Harmony Place helps to prepare our children to grow physically and mentally stronger by highlighting best practices in each of these realms: